G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 original tools and presses (with the exception of the wagon tools that had been absorbed into

-intention of re-opening a fully functional production line factory for Wrenn products, but it
+intention on the part of the new owners to re-open a fully functional production line factory for Wrenn products.
+The purchase

 was an attempt to preserve the identity of the original company and to prevent any